mikesperber/codemesh-2020/README.md

 ## UI version

+- you'll need to comment out the `buildable: False` line

 - in the `hearts` directory, run `./docker-shell.sh` to start a suitable shell in a Docker container

-- inside the Docker container, do `cabal build` to build the server
+- inside the Docker container, do `cabal update && cabal build` to build the server

 - inside the Docker container, do `./run-server-inside-docker.sh` to start the server